emilymliau/capstone/README.md

-### Leveraging Multi-GPA-Tree to Analyze the Genetic Architecture of Substance Use Disorders
+### Utilizing Multi-GPA-Tree to Analyze the Genetic Architecture of Substance Use Disorders